urbit/operators.urbit.org/content/guides/star-buyers-guide.md

 But beyond the value of the planets as network space, a star has the potential to become a locus of community.
 A community consists of the planets issued by the star and the software that they run.
 When you own a star you can practically host a standalone network; all of your child planets only go through you for routing.
 It's a natural choice for a company, an organization, or a city-state.

 Not only do stars deliver kernel updates, they’re a natural source for custom software.
-Stars are positioned to that they can decide to only share features with the planets they sponsor.
+Stars are positioned so that they can decide to only share features with the planets they sponsor.
 Stars could also host bolt-on services like the bitcoin wallet or machine learning that are better suited to run on dedicated servers optimized for those functions.

-Keep in mind that a while stars are positioned to serve as this type of infrastructure, the demand and the tools for these type of functions is yet to come.
+Keep in mind that while stars are positioned to serve as this type of infrastructure, the demand and the tools for these type of functions are yet to come.